EvanCesanek/Ouvrai/README.md

 # Install Firebase CLI and log in
 npm i -g firebase-tools
 firebase login --reauth

-# Download and install Ouvrai
+# Download and install Ouvrai CLI + package
 git clone https://www.github.com/evancesanek/ouvrai
 cd ouvrai
 npm i -g
 npm i

-# One-time setup; press Enter to accept defaults
+# One-time setup, press Enter to accept defaults
 ouvrai setup
 ```

 ## Development

 ```
+# You choose studyname, templatename must be a subdirectory of templates/
 ouvrai new studyname templatename # Create new experiment from template ouvrai dev studyname # Start development server
 ```

 - This should automatically open [localhost:5173](http://localhost:5173) in your web browser, where you can test your experiment.
-It may take a moment for the page to load as the Firebase emulators start up.
+It may take a moment for the page to load as the Firebase emulators start up, especially the very first time.
+Watch the command line for messages from Firebase.
 - To inspect the Firebase emulators (Auth and Realtime Database) during testing, go to [localhost:4001](http://localhost:4001).
 - Design your experiment!
-Edit the experiment file (_`ouvrai/experiments/studyname/index.js`_) in your favorite editor.
+  - Edit the experiment file (_`ouvrai/experiments/studyname/index.js`_) in your favorite editor.
   - Saved changes are immediately reflected at [localhost:5173](http://localhost:5173).
 - See the [develop for VR](#develop-for-vr) section for information on how to develop VR experiments.